Uniformed Services University of the Health Sciences: Programs

 Students pay no tuition or fees and receive the full salary and benefits of a uniformed military officer throughout their time at the university.
 In return, all military students incur an active duty commitment proportionate to their time at USU.
 Medical students have a minimum of a seven-year active duty service commitment and a six-year inactive ready reserve commitment following their internship and residency after graduation.

 Students in the School of Medicine graduate programs are a mix of both civilians and uniformed officers of various ranks.
 They also pay no tuition or fees.
 Civilian students may receive stipends and uniformed graduate students continue to receive their active-duty pay and benefits while attending school at USU.
 The Graduate School of Nursing students are all active duty uniformed military nurses or nurses in federal civilian service.
 Neither pay tuition or fees at USU and both uniformed graduate students and nursing students maintain their rank and continue to receive their regular salaries while students at the university.

 The postgraduate dental college offers a Master of Science in Oral Biology degree to students enrolled in selected graduate dental education programs of the Army, Air Force, and Navy.
 USU is one of many federal service graduate-level professional schools such as the Naval Postgraduate School, which has several Master of Science and Ph.D. programs.

 The College of Allied Health Sciences (CAHS) is the newest college, established in 2017.
-It currently offers an Associate of Science degree to students at Medical Education & Training Campus (METC) who opt to enroll in CAHS after enrolling in their METC program.
-It also offers a Bachelor of Science in Health Science.
+It currently offers an Associate of Science and Bachelor of Science degrees to students at six different locations who opt to enroll in CAHS after enrolling in their Service required training program.